 Step 1: Implement an Employee Reporting Process

-When you are running operations it is easy to become separated from your costumer.
-Fortunately, there are many other people on your team that are directly communicating with your customers.
+When you are running operations it is easy to become separated from your customer.
+Fortunately, there are people on your team who directly communicate with your customers.
 These individuals need a way to transfer their knowledge of the customer into your customer relationship management (CRM) and operational process.

 For our operations, we like to use Trello.
 It is simple yet allows for note taking and complete integration across our devices.
-This means that if one of our team members is meeting with a customer and the customer provides feedback we are able to input it into our CRM/Operations board directly from our mobile device or tablet and the entire team is immediately notified.
-We combine these because we believe that our customers are our operations and their insight is just as important as ours.
+The way it works is that when a customer provides feedback, we are able to input it into our CRM/Operations board immediately.
+The feedback makes its way to our mobile devices or tablets directly.
+Every team member is notified when this happens, so no one is gets left out of the loop.
+We combine these because we believe that our customers are our operations and their insight is as important as our own.

 *Create a tag in Trello or in your collection process of choice so that you can easily filter and analyze your customer feedback